drexler/aws-guide-for-net-developers/doc_source/web-dynamodb-session.rst

     provider will automatically create the table if it doesn't exist.
 The default is :code:`true`.
 If this flag is set to :code:`false` and the table doesn't exist, an exception is thrown.

+*TTLAttributeName*
+    Optional :code:`string` attribute.
+The name of the TTL attribute for the table.
+This must be specified for session items to contain TTL-compatible data.

+*TTLExpiredSessionsSeconds*
+    Optional :code:`int` attribute.
+The minimum number of seconds after session expiration before sessions are eligible for TTL.
+By default this is 0.
+This value must be non-negative.

 .. _web-dynamodb-session-security: